Bushcraft training for beginners – A night in the woods

 Build a Shelter

-If you fail at making a shelter you’ve always got your tent to fall back on, but failing and knowing exactly why you failed and being able to learn from it is more valuable knowledge than any quick set of instruction you can read online.
+If you fail at making a shelter you’ve always got your tent to fall back on, but failing and knowing exactly why you failed and being able to learn from it is more valuable knowledge than any quick set of instructions you can read online.

 Make a fire and firewall